mothur/mothur.github.io/_wiki/cluster.md

 file can considerably accelerate the amount of processing time required to analyze some data sets.

-By default cluster() executes the opticlust clustering algorithm.
-For a detailed description of this and the other algorithms check out the [example clustering calculations](example_clustering_calculations) page.
-Next lets run the cluster() command:
+Next let's run the cluster() command:

     mothur > cluster(phylip=final.phylip.dist, name=final.names)